bpschmitt/cosmic-coffee-demo/k8s/README.md

 ./scripts/build-multiarch.sh
 ```

-The script builds all three services (frontend, backend, middleware) for both arm64 and amd64 architectures and pushes them to your registry.
+The script builds all services for both arm64 and amd64 architectures and pushes them to your registry.

 ### Building AMD64 Images on Apple Silicon